chonton/compose-maven-plugin/README.md

 `published` field of any [service port](https://docs.docker.com/compose/compose-file/05-services/#ports) is defined with a non-numeric name, a maven user property of that name will be set with the assigned port.
 If the `published` field is a value of form `${property}`, then a port is allocated, and an environment variable is added to the `.env` file which can then be used in interpolation by compose.
-Setting of maven variables is only supported with IPv4 addresses, as compose occasionally will confuse the host port for different container IPv4 and IPv6 ports.
+Only IPv4 addresses will be set in maven variables, as compose occasionally will confuse the host port for different container IPv4 and IPv6 ports.

+For unix like systems, two bonus environment variables will be set: UID, the numeric user id of the current user and GID, the numeric group id of the current user.

 ### Configuration